Experiences are vital to navigating complex financial matters

 “There is potentially a constructive trust claim there, since the common-law spouse probably contributed significantly to household expenses, or dedicated a lot of time to help build the business and acquire assets,” she says.

-“While there is some merit to that strategy in a business sense, it has now backfired, as all your assets are in the name of the other person,” she says.
+“While there is some merit to that strategy in a business sense, it has now backfired,” she says.

 Tailor says in many cases higher-income spouses try to hide assets or their savings if the marriage ends in divorce.